tectonic-typesetting/tectonic/docs/src/getting-started/install.md

 because it can be tricky to automatically determine what the best installation destination would be.

-Alternatively, you can to [install a packaged version of Tectonic][inst-packaged] if one is available.
+Alternatively, you can [install a packaged version of Tectonic][inst-packaged] if one is available.
 For detailed instructions and additional installation options, go to the [How To Install Tectonic][inst-ref] guide.

 [inst-packaged]: ../installation/index.md#pre-built-binary-packages
 [inst-ref]: ../installation/index.md